Tizzzzy/FinCall-Surprise/README.md

 ```
 - `input`: (String) The full text transcript of the earnings call.
 - `mp3_id`: (String) The unique identifier for the corresponding MP3 audio file, located in the mp3_YYYY folder.
 The full filename is [mp3_id].mp3.
 - `ppt_id`: (String) The unique identifier for the corresponding presentation slides, located in the ppt_YYYY folder.
-The full filename is [ppt_id].pptx.
+The full filename is [ppt_id].pdf.
 - `label`: (Integer) The ground-truth label for the data sample (e.g., 0 or 1).

 ## 📢 Data Availability Notice